Garlands of Deceit

 Sir Philip Sidney, by unknown artist, given to the National Portrait Gallery

-For the setting of The Dee Sanction, it’s assumed very much that Dee and Walsingham are partners in their intelligence activities.
-One deals with the mundane, while the other handles those threats less easily quantified.
+In the setting of The Dee Sanction, it’s assumed that Dee and Walsingham are partners in their intelligence activities.
+One deals with the mundane, while the other handles threats that are less easily quantified.

-In reality, it’s hard to see what actually was happening.
-Dee did serve Elizabeth in some intelligence-based capacity; however, the available information, scattered across diaries, journals, once hidden papers and other more official sources, provides but a fragmentary view.
-When Dee took to his travels across Europe with Edward Kelley, actual information on the purpose of the said journey remains vague.
+In reality, it’s hard to see what was actually happening.
+Dee did serve Elizabeth in some intelligence-based capacity; however, the available information, scattered across diaries, journals, once-hidden papers, and other official sources, provides only a fragmentary view.
+When Dee set out on his travels across Europe with Edward Kelley, the actual purpose of the journey remains vague.

-As if to create additional layers of uncertainty, Dee diaries contain several specific references to individuals by the name of Garland.
-At least four named persons have this same name and the fact they do not appear in any corroborating record suggests Dee used the term as an alias for fellow agents, couriers, or supernatural contacts.
+As if to create additional layers of uncertainty, Dee’s diaries contain several specific references to individuals by the name of Garland.
+At least four named persons share this name, and the fact that they do not appear in any corroborating records suggests Dee used the term as an alias for fellow agents, couriers, or supernatural contacts.
 Walsingham used a variety of travellers and personalities himself, including writers, poets, diplomats, and merchants.
-All intelligence was good intelligence in the war against the Catholics – and undoubtedly Francis had a network scattered across Europe, gathering information, carrying messages, and spreading unrest from within.
+All intelligence was good intelligence in the war against the Catholics – and undoubtedly, Francis had a network scattered across Europe, gathering information, carrying messages, and spreading unrest from within.

-Whether Garland was a codename isn’t clear – but, it could be.
+Whether Garland was a codename isn’t clear – but it could be.
 The use of Garland could be a specific code for a type of agent, or a reference Dee alone used to identify his own allies or contacts.
-In some references, it seems like the Garlands might be brothers – which made me think of the Koenig Brothers from Agents of SHIELD TV series.
-However, all weight of evidence suggests that the name signifies something other than familial kinship.
+In some references, it seems like the Garlands might be brothers, which made me think of the Koenig Brothers from the Agents of SHIELD TV series.
+However, all the weight of evidence suggests that the name signifies something other than familial kinship.
 I certainly intend to add a Garland to the available character options for The Dee Sanction.

-Delivering a garland to someone clearly involved something more than just rocking up with a pretty arrangement of flowers for someone.
+Delivering a garland to someone clearly involved more than just rocking up with a pretty arrangement of flowers.
+For those in the know, Mister Garland is a handy way to quickly generate a new Agent on-the-fly.

 Discover more from the Dee Sanction